sam81/julia-notes/src/vegalite.md

 ![](figures/iris_sep_wd_by_len.png)

+Now that we have this first plot, let's do a few tweaks it to improve its appearance.
 Currently by the default when you hover with the mouse on the points nothing happens, but you can enable tooltips as follows:

 ````julia